universAAL/applications/health/PhysicalActivityMonitorModule/README.txt

    module (service).

-5. external-jars: This folder contains the necessary .jar library  for the bluetooth communication between the biomedical sensor and the server
+5. external-jars: This folder contains the necessary .jar libraries  for the bluetooth communication between the biomedical sensor and the server